 Even if you are a fresh graduate, they want some work experience.
-The only way to get it, while studying for your degree, is by availing remote internship opportunities.
+The only way to get it while studying for your degree is by availing of remote internship opportunities.
 Companies expect at least two internships before graduation.

 Your contacts at internships can also be beneficial in your job search.
-Companies are always looking for people they can trust, and people they've worked with.
-Let your professional network know that you are looking and if there are any openings in their organization, or anywhere else, please let you know.
+Companies are always looking for people they can trust and people they’ve worked with.
+Let your professional network know that you are looking because if there are any openings in their organization or anywhere else, they may let you know.

 Where to Look for Remote Internship Opportunities

 Internship opportunities are not always advertised, which is why you have to dig for them.
-It is common to see university students visiting organizations in the spring with their resume in hand.
+It is common to see university students visiting organizations in the spring with their resumes in hand.

 Don’t just leave your documents with the receptionist.
 First, try and arrange an appointment with the manager if possible, where you can briefly introduce yourself.